Menu

 Stacked Cookie Trees make wonderful gifts or centerpieces for your table.

-Short stacks or tall, they always get the “Ohhhh!” reaction!
+Short stacks or tall, they always get the “Ooohh!” reaction!
 I have made stacked cookie trees in the past with my star-shaped cutters, but I think the trees will be even more beautiful made with snowflake shaped cookies!

 Couple tips before we start: